 - Before attempting to read an Act, check the Interpretation and Definition Section of the Act.

-- If definitions still evade you, refer to Interpretation Act immediately prior to, and immediately after, the first Act in the chain.
+- If definitions still evade you, refer to the Interpretation Act enacted immediately prior-to, and or immediately after, the first Act in the chain.

 - If in doubt, and as a rough guide, you can use a good English dictionary, and a good Legal dictionary.

-- Hansard, the official verbatim record of the debates associated with said Act, as it progresses/progressed through parliament.
+- consult Hansard, the official verbatim record of the debates associated with said Act as it progresses/progressed through Parliament.

 Possible Arguments Against You

 - Ask yourself, “am I even qualified to have an opinion as to the meaning of the text?”